ellyur/Jerome-Erica/replit.md

-# Wedding Invitation Website
+# Wedding Save the Date Website

 ## Project Overview
-This is a wedding invitation website for Andrei & Sam's wedding on September 7, 2025.
-The project is a full-stack JavaScript application showcasing a beautiful wedding invitation with multiple sections including hero, slideshow, invitation details, countdown, story, venue information, RSVP, and more.
+This is a wedding save the date website for Jerome & Ericka's wedding on August 15, 2026.
+The project is a full-stack JavaScript application showcasing a beautiful save the date with multiple sections including hero, slideshow, countdown, story, venue information, RSVP, and more.

 ## Project Architecture
 - **Frontend**: React with TypeScript, Vite for bundling, Tailwind CSS + shadcn/ui for styling